-(4) Amounts reported in this column refer to Variable Compensation such as commission, incentive and bonus payments as recorded in our financial statements for the year ended December 31, 2018.
+(4) Amounts reported in this column refer to Variable Compensation such as commission, incentive and bonus payments payable upon conditions met in the year ended December 31, 2020 and recorded in our financial statements.

-(5) Amounts reported in this column represent the expense recorded in our financial statements for the year ended December 31, 2018, with respect to equity-based compensation granted to the Covered Executive.
+(5) Amounts reported in this column represent the expense recorded in our financial statements for the year ended December 31, 2020, with respect to equity-based compensation granted to the Covered Executive.

-In accordance with the approval of our shareholders and in accordance with Israeli corporate law regarding compensation of external directors, each of our non-employee directors and external directors (all of our current directors except for our Chairman of the Board of Directors) is entitled to receive annual compensation payable quarterly of approximately NIS 93,690 (currently equivalent to approximately \$25,909), and an additional fee of approximately NIS 1,924 (currently equivalent to approximately \$532) for each board or committee meeting attended.
+In accordance with the approval of our shareholders and in accordance with Israeli corporate law regarding compensation of external directors, each of our non-employee directors and external directors (all of our current directors except for our Chairman of the Board of Directors) is entitled to receive annual compensation payable quarterly of approximately NIS 93,690 (currently equivalent to approximately \$28,564), and an additional fee of approximately NIS 1,924 (currently equivalent to approximately \$586) for each board or committee meeting attended.
 In addition, Board members are compensated for telephone participation in board and committee meetings in an amount of 60% of what would be received for physical attendance and for written resolutions in an amount equal to 50% of same.
 All the above amounts are linked to changes in the Israeli consumer price index as of September 2014 and subject to changes in the amounts payable pursuant to Israeli law from time to time.

-As of December 31, 2018, our directors and executive officers as a group, consisting of 16 persons, held options to purchase an aggregate of 1,828,110 ordinary shares, having exercise prices ranging from \$3.77 to \$7.86.
-Generally, the options granted to our directors, vest over a three-year period (except in the case of our Chairman, Dov Baharav, which vest over a four-year period) and the options granted to our executive officers vest over a four-year period.
-The options will expire between 2020 and 2024.
+As of December 31, 2020, our directors and executive officers as a group, consisting of 16 persons, held options to purchase an aggregate of 1,021,398 ordinary shares, having exercise prices ranging from \$2.96 to \$9.15 (adjusted due to distribution of dividend in December 2020).
+A subsequent adjustment to the exercise price was made in 2021 due to the distribution of a \$0.63 dividend per share in January 2021.
+Generally, the options granted to our directors, vest over a three-year and the options granted to our executive officers vest over a four-year period.
+The options will expire between 2021 and 2025.
 All of such options were awarded under our stock option plans described in Item 6E - "Directors, Senior Management and Employees - Share Ownership - 2008 Share Incentive Plan".